MusicDin/kubitect/docs/user-guide/troubleshooting.md

 <h1 align="center"> Troubleshooting - Common errors and possible solutions</h1>

+## General errors

+### Virtualenv not found

+=== ":fontawesome-solid-xmark: Error"

+    !!! failure "Error"

+        Output: /bin/sh: 1: virtualenv: not found

+        /bin/sh: 2: ansible-playbook: not found

+=== ":fontawesome-solid-circle-info: Explanation"

+    !!! info "Explanation"

+        The error indicates that the `virtualenv` is not installed.

+=== ":fontawesome-solid-check: Solution"

+    !!! success "Solution"

+        There are many ways to install `virtualenv`.
+        For all installation options you can refere to their official documentation - [Virtualenv installation](https://virtualenv.pypa.io/en/latest/installation.html).

+        For example, virtualenv can be installed using `pip`.

+        First install pip.
+        ```sh
+        sudo apt install python3-pip
+        ```

+        Then install virtualenv using pip3.
+        ```sh
+        pip3 install virtualenv
+        ```

 ## KVM/Libvirt errors

 ### Failed to connect socket (No such file or directory)